sosedoff/docker-gateway/README.md

 implemented in Go and does not require any dependencies.

-IMPORTANT: Please keep in mind that this project is only intended to be used for development purposes adn experiments with Docker containers.
+IMPORTANT: Please keep in mind that this project is only intended to be used for development purposes and experiments with Docker containers.

 ## Install